-Join David Gassner for an in-depth discussion in this video Defining and implementing interfaces, part of Up and Running with Go.
+Join David Gassner for an in-depth discussion in this video Defining and implementing interfaces, part of Learning Go.

 - Go supports the use of interfaces…to define high-level abstractions…and create programming contracts.…Unlike other object-oriented languages,…you don't explicitly declare a type…to be an implementation of an interface.…Instead, there's a very simple rule.…If a type implements all of the methods…defined in an interface, then it's…an implementation of that interface.…And so there is no keyword "implements"…or anything similar, such as exists…in Java and C++.…

 Interface and type relationships are implied…by the presence of the methods.…Here's an example.…In this file, I've declared a type named "Dog."…It's a simple structure with no fields.…Now, I'll define an interface.…I'll name it "Animal."…I'll start with the keyword type,…then the interface name,…and then the word "interface."…Within the code block, I'll declare…a single-method signature.…I'll name it "Speak," and it will return a string.…

 Now, so far, there is no relationship…between the Dog structure and the Animal interface.…The Dog structure doesn't have a method named Speak.…

 - Exploring variables, constants, and types